Fore River Shipyard: Fore River Ship and Engine Company

 Of note, Fore River fielded a soccer team from at least 1907 to around 1920–1921.
-This team, which played in local leagues, was part of one of the early soccer leagues in the United States.
+This team, which played in local leagues, was part of one of the early soccer leagues in the U.S..

 Another big development in the history of the yard was the receiving of the contract to build the ARA Rivadavia for the Argentine Navy.
 The ship was one of two foreign battleships ever constructed in the United States, and occurred during the South American dreadnought race.
 After a long bidding process, the Argentine Naval Commission found that the Newport News Shipbuilding and Drydock Company bid was lowest on one battleship, and the Fore River Shipbuilding Company was lowest on the other.
-Despite some possible setbacks, the upcoming 1910 Pan-American Conference, and a guarantee of American participation in the Argentine centennial celebrations, Fore River secured the battleship contracts on 21 January 1910.
+Despite some potential setbacks, the upcoming 1910 Pan-American Conference, and a guarantee of American participation in the Argentine centennial celebrations, Fore River secured the battleship contracts on 21 January 1910.
 The maximum price Fore River tendered, $10.7 million, underbid the British by more than $973,000, but their ship's displacement was 2000 LT smaller, the belt armor was 2 in thinner, and the top speed was slightly slower.

 Rivadavia was built by Fore River, but they were contractually obligated to subcontract the second ship to a different shipyard in the hope that both would be completed faster, so ARA Moreno was constructed by the New York Shipbuilding Corporation of Camden, New Jersey.
 The steel for the ships was largely supplied by the Bethlehem Steel Company of Pennsylvania, which, due to their ability to produce steel at a lower price than other nations, was an integral cost-saving measure.

 The ship was laid down in 1910, but was finally delivered in 1914 after delays in construction due to a work backlog at the yard.
 It was because of this issue that Admiral Bowles suggested that the yard be sold to a larger corporation, as it would be able to better deal with the extra workload than the yard could on its own.
-The last ship laid down in the yard at the time was USS Nevada (BB-36), which occurred in 1912.
+The last ship laid down in the yard at the time was USS Nevada (BB-36), which happened in 1912.

 In 1911, the yard was part of the case Fore River Shipbuilding Co. v.
 Hagg, in which a foreign citizen sued for the yard for reparation in the death of her husband, who was killed in the yard's forge shop.
 The case was later dismissed by the United States Supreme Court.